A topic from the subject of Analytical Chemistry in Chemistry.

 Basic Concepts

-The analysis of real samples begins with the collection of the sample.
+Analyzing real samples begins with sample collection.
 The sample must be representative of the entire population of interest.
-Once the sample has been collected, it must be prepared for analysis.
+After collection, the sample is prepared for analysis.
 This may involve:

 • Grinding